 In the U.S., a person is hit by a train every 3 minutes.

 Chances of survival are slim for trespassers.
 Those who do survive often suffer from life-altering injuries, including amputation.

 The next time you hear someone reminiscing about the good ol' days of placing pennies on the tracks or showing off that family photo they took while standing on train tracks, talk to them about CP RailSense.
 While their experience may have seemed harmless to them, not everyone who engages in that activity is as lucky.

-Operation Lifesaver (OL), a partnership initiative of the Railway Association of Canada and Transport Canada, works in cooperation with CP, the rail industry, government, police, unions, and many public organizations and community groups to observe Canada's annual Rail Safety Week (RSW) each Spring.
+Operation Lifesaver U.S. will work in partnership with CP, the rail industry, government, police, unions, and many public organizations and community groups to highlight safe practices around railway property.

 Learn more about rail safety through our partner in rail safety advocacy, Operation Lifesaver Canada | U.S.

 If you are a parent or teacher, use this presentation material to talk to kids classes or groups about rail safety.